bdwilson/CameraRollReducer/README.md

 iOS Camera Roll Reducer / Space Saver
 =============================================
 <br>
 A series of shell scripts that sync the camera roll from your jailbroken iOS device to a local Mac/Linux machine, reduce the quality, then sync them back to the camera roll.
+This will typically cut the space used by your images by at least <b>half or more</b>.
 Unfortunately, this cannot be done on the iOS device itself because ImageMagick is not compiled with jpeg support.
 I've bugged [@saurik](https://github.com/saurik) about it.

 <b>This process will modify your camera roll images on your iOS device.
 It is